leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/VersionControl/project_repository.md

 If you have administrative privileges in the project repository, you can terminate the checkout.
-Right mouse click on the version and choose the **Terminate Checkout** option.
+Right mouse click on the version and choose the **<a name="terminatecheckout"></a>Terminate Checkout** option.
 A dialog is displayed to confirm the terminate checkout action.
 The administrator may need to do this if users who have files checked out are no longer working on the project.
 If your checkout is terminated, the file becomes [hijacked](../FrontEndPlugin/Ghidra_Front_end.md#hijackedfile).